 Psychology 300 Computer Applications in Psychology (3) Psychology 461 Psychological Testing (3) Psychology 495 Field Placement in Psychology (3) Elective 300- and 400-Level Courses (6 units) To correspond to your career goals and interests, a wide range of 300 and 400 level elective courses are available.
 These elective courses should be selected in consultation with a psychology department academic adviser.
-One 300-level elective in Psychology (3 units) One 400-level elective excluding Psychology 461, 495, and 496 (3 units) Special Requirements Each course counted toward the major must be completed with a grade of "C" (2.0) or higher.
+One 300- or 400-level elective in Psychology (3 units) One 400-level elective excluding Psychology 461, 495, and 496 (3 units) Special Requirements Each course counted toward the major must be completed with a grade of "C" (2.0) or higher.
 In addition, the overall minimum GPA must be 2.0 or greater for all units attempted in Psychology courses whether the course is counted toward the major or not; whether upper or lower division; or whether taken at CSUF or elsewhere.
 No more than a total of three units of either Directed Empirical Research (Psychology 498) or Directed Library Research (Psychology 499) may be applied toward the major.
 No more than three units of Field Placement (Psychology 495) may be applied toward the major.
 Student-to-Student Tutorial (Psychology 496) may not be used toward the major, but three units of this course may be counted toward units to graduate from the university.
-A minimum of 21 units counted toward the major must have been completed in psychology at CSUE.
-Second Language Graduation Requirement Students in the Bachelor of Arts in Psychology program who enter Cal State Fullerton as first-time freshmen in Fall 2006, or who enter a community college in Fall 2006 with intent to transfer to Cal State Fullerton, will be required to show proficiency in a second language as a condition of graduation with a bachelor's degree (see "Graduation Requirements for the Bachelor's Degree" elsewhere in this catalog.)
-MINOR IN PSYCHOLOGY Lower-Division (6 units) Psychology 101 Introductory Psychology (3) Psychology 202 Research Methods in Psychology (3) Upper-Division (6 units) One of the following courses (3 units):
+A minimum of 21 units counted toward the major must have been completed in psychology at CSUE Upper Division Writing Requirement To satisfy the course component of the University's Upper Division Writing Requirement, psychology majors must complete with at least a "C" (2.0) three courses totaling 8 units.
+These same courses are used to satisfy a portion of the requirements for the major.
+Two of the following lecture/discussion courses: Psychology 302 Learning and Memory (3) Psychology 303 Sensation and Perception (3) Psychology 304 Comparative Animal Behavior (3) Psychology 305 Cognitive Psychology (3) Psychology 306 Biopsychology (3) One of the following lab courses: